History of the Choctaw: Mississippian culture

-During the Mississippian era around 800 to 1500 CE, some ancestral Choctaw, Chickasaw, and Chakchiuma peoples are believed to have been connected to the polity surrounding Moundville, the second-largest city in the Mississippian era.
-Located in central Alabama, the site flourished from circa 1000 to 1450 CE.
-As Moundville began to collapse in the 15th century, Proto-Choctaw people migrated south and began the Burial Urn culture.
+During the Mississippian era around 800 to 1500 CE, some ancestral Choctaw, Chickasaw, and Chakchiuma peoples may have been part of Moundville, the second-largest polity in the Mississippian era.
+Located in central Alabama, the polity flourished from circa 1000 to 1450 CE.
+As Moundville began to fracture in the 15th century, Proto-Choctaw people migrated south and began the Burial Urn culture.
 They dispersed with many living along the Black Prairie zone, an arc of fertile lands in Alabama, and into western Mississippi.

 The Mississippian Ideological Interaction Sphere was religious, cultural, and trade network, centered along the Mississippi river valley and spanning much of the Midwestern, Eastern, and Southeastern United States.

 When the Spanish made their first forays inland in the 16th century from the shores of the Gulf of Mexico, they encountered some chiefdoms of the Mississippians.

 Contact era

 After the castaway Cabeza de Vaca of the ill-fated Narváez expedition returned to Spain, he described to the Court that the New World was the "richest country in the world."
 It commissioned the Spaniard Hernando de Soto to lead the first expedition into the interior of the North American continent.
 De Soto, convinced of the "riches", wanted Cabeza de Vaca to accompany him on the expedition.
 Cabeza de Vaca declined because of a payment dispute.
 From 1540 to 1543, Hernando de Soto traveled through present-day Florida and Georgia, and then into the Alabama and Mississippi areas that would later be inhabited by the Choctaw.

 De Soto had the best-equipped militia at the time.
 As the brutalities of the de Soto expedition through the Southeast became known, ancestors to the Choctaw rose in defense.
 The Battle of Mabila, an ambush arranged by Chief Tuskaloosa, was a turning point for the de Soto venture.
 The battle "broke the back" of the campaign, and they never fully recovered.

 Hernando de Soto, leading his well-equipped Spanish fortune hunters, made contact with the Choctaws in the year 1540.
 He had been one of a triumvirate which wrecked and plundered the Inca empire and, as a result, was one of the wealthiest men of his time.
 His invading army lacked nothing in equipage.
 In true conquistador style, he took as hostage a chief named Chief Tuskaloosa, demanding of him carriers and women.
 The carriers he got at once.
 The women, Tuscaloosa said, would be waiting in Mabila (Mobile).
 The chief neglected to mention that he had also summoned his warriors to be waiting in Mabila.
 On October 18, 1540, de Soto entered the town and received a gracious welcome.
 The Choctaws feasted with him, danced for him, then attacked him.